imammohammadabuturab/5th-sem-notes-UIT-22-26-batch/README.md

 1. Clone or download the repository
 2. Navigate to the subject you want to study
 3. Open the PDFs/Notes and start learning!
-4. Use it alongside your textbooks or lecture slides

 ---